daisy-kavanagh/babs-rna-seq-2024/practical_overview/Week1B_Introducing_the_Shell.md

 No one can possibly learn all of these arguments, that’s what the manual page is for.
 You can (and should) refer to the manual page or other help files as needed.

-### Shortcut: Tab Completion

-Typing out file or directory names can waste a lot of time and it’s easy to make typing mistakes.
-Instead we can use tab complete as a shortcut.
-When you start typing out the name of a directory or file, then hit the Tab key, the shell will try to fill in the rest of the directory or file name.

-Return to your home directory:

-    $ cd

-then enter:

-    $ cd she<tab>

 > Basic Commands - Make a Directory Downloading Trial Data
 > ----------------------------------------------------------